Economic history of Australia: 1972–1982

-1983–2020; 2020–Present.
+1983–2020; 2020–present

 Despite similarities in history, law and culture, Australia and Canada followed quite different macroeconomic histories.
 Australia's GDP per capita was well above those of Britain and the United States in 1870, and more than twice the Canadian level.
-By the 1980s, however, Canada's GDP almost matched the United States, and was well above that of Australia and Britain.
+By the 1980s, however, Canada's GDP per capita almost matched the United States, and was well above that of Australia and Britain.

-Economic liberalisation and deregulation of the Australian economy began in the early 1980s under the Hawke Labor Government, which commenced the process of economic reform by concluding a wages accord with the trade union movement.
+Economic liberalisation and deregulation of the Australian economy began in the early 1980s under the Hawke Labor government, which commenced the process of economic reform by concluding a wages accord with the trade union movement.
 In exchange for wage restraint and an increase in the "social wage" the trade union movement agreed to support economic reform and oppose industrial conflict (i.e. strikes).
-The success of the "Accord" allowed a Labor Government to implement economic reforms that in other nations had been implemented by conservative political parties; tariffs were progressively cut, the Australian dollar was floated (1983), and the financial system deregulated.
+The success of the "Accord" allowed a Labor government to implement economic reforms that in other nations had been implemented by conservative political parties; tariffs were progressively cut, the Australian dollar was floated (1983), and the financial system deregulated.
 Hawke was also able to privatise several large government enterprises.
 Sector wide 'Industry Plans' for economic reform were introduced in telecommunications and manufacturing.
 The Commonwealth Bank was sold in three parcels between 1991 and 1996.
 Qantas was sold in two parcels, one in 1993 and the other in 1995, and the Commonwealth Serum Laboratories was floated in 1994.
 Telstra was sold off in three parcels in 1997, 1999 and 2006.
-One result of these reforms was a marked increase labor productivity, and a reduction in government spending as a proportion of GDP.
+One result of these reforms was a marked increase labour productivity, and a reduction in government spending as a proportion of GDP.
 The Australian Stock Exchange Limited (ASX) was formed in 1987 through the amalgamation of six independent stock exchanges that formerly operated in the state capitals.
 Each of those exchanges had a history of share trading dating back to the 19th century.

 The global early 1990s recession came swiftly after the Black Monday of October 1987, resulting from a stock collapse of unprecedented size which saw the Dow Jones Industrial Average fall by 22.6%.
 This collapse, larger than the stock market crash of 1929, was handled effectively by the global economy, and the stock market began to quickly recover.
 However, in North America, the lumbering savings and loans industry was facing decline which eventually led to a savings and loan crisis which compromised the wellbeing of millions of Americans.
 The following recession thus impacted the many countries closely linked to the United States, including Australia.
 Paul Keating, who was Treasurer at the time, famously referred to it as "the recession that Australia had to have."
 During the recession, GDP fell by 1.7%, employment by 3.4% and the unemployment rate rose to 10.8%.
 However, as is typical during recessions, there was a beneficial reduction in inflation.